EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Method

 \subsection{Collision-aware GNN as Processor}

 We propose an innovative $\mathbf{SE}(n)$-equivariant GNN-based NODE to model the dynamics of control points generated by the Encoder $\mathcal{E}$ for the perception of collision.
-As illustrated in Figure~\ref{fig:GNN}, the control point features $z$ are updated over time to capture temporal evolution.
-We adopt PONITA~\cite{bekkers2023fast}, the equivariant GNN architecture also used in ENF-PDE~\cite{knigge2024space}, as the backbone of our processor.

-Unlike traditional NODE, which predicts the derivatives of all state variables jointly, our proposed collision-aware GNN-based NODE models their dynamics separately.
-The temporal derivatives of orientation $\theta^{ctl}$ and context $c^{ctl}$ of control points are updated through the GNN processor: $ (\theta^{ctl}_{t}, c^{ctl}_{t}) = (\theta^{ctl}_{t-1}, c^{ctl}_{t-1}) + F_{\psi}(z_{t-1}) \cdot dt $.
-The derivative of control points' position $\boldsymbol{x}^{ctl}$ is computed separately using a conditional neural field; the updates at each time step are defined as $ \boldsymbol{x}^{ctl}_{t} = \boldsymbol{x}^{ctl}_{t-1} + f_{\theta}(\boldsymbol{x}^{ctl}_{t-1}; z_{t-1}) \cdot dt. $ All mass point positions, including those selected as control points, are also updated using the same neural field $f_{\theta}$ according to the update rule: $\boldsymbol{x}_{t} = \boldsymbol{x}_{t-1} + f_{\theta}(\boldsymbol{x}_{t-1}; z_{t-1}) \cdot dt$.
-As a result, the updated control points can be directly retrieved from the updated mass point set using predefined indices.
-These indices are determined at the beginning of the trajectory by the encoder described in Section~\ref{sec:enco-deco} and remain fixed throughout the simulation.
-Since control points are permanently selected from the mass points, their motion remains inherently coupled with the motion of the corresponding objects.
+We adopt PONITA~\citep{bekkers2023fast} as the backbone of our processor.
+As illustrated in Figure~\ref{fig:GNN}, our proposed collision-aware GNN-based NODE models predicts the derivatives of different variables in control point features $z$ separately.
+Specifically, the temporal derivatives of orientation $\alpha^{ctl}$ and context $c^{ctl}$ of control points are updated through the GNN processor: $ (\alpha^{ctl}_{t}, c^{ctl}_{t}) = (\alpha^{ctl}_{t-1}, c^{ctl}_{t-1}) + F_{\psi}(z_{t-1}) \cdot dt $.
+The derivative of control points' position $\boldsymbol{x}^{ctl}$ is computed separately using a conditional neural field; the updates at each time step are defined as $ \boldsymbol{x}^{ctl}_{t} = \boldsymbol{x}^{ctl}_{t-1} + f_{\theta}(\boldsymbol{x}^{ctl}_{t-1}; z_{t-1}) \cdot dt. $ All mass point positions are also updated using the same neural field $f_{\theta}$ according to the update rule: $\boldsymbol{x}_{t} = \boldsymbol{x}_{t-1} + f_{\theta}(\boldsymbol{x}_{t-1}; z_{t-1}) \cdot dt$.
+As a result, the updated control points can be directly retrieved from the updated mass point.
+These indices of points, through which control points are selected from mass points, are determined at the beginning of the trajectory by the encoder described in Section~\ref{sec:enco-deco}.
+Since indices of control points remain fixed in each trajectory, the motion of control points remains inherently coupled with the motion of the corresponding objects.
 This design ensures consistent physical grounding and facilitates accurate collision awareness during the entire simulation process.
 In contrast, ENF-PDE updates the positions of control points and mass points independently.
 This decoupling can lead to control points drifting away from the objects they are meant to represent, compromising the physical fidelity of the simulation.